pss959/EasyMaker3D/PublicDoc/docs/Quickstart.rst

 Exporting is done with the :ref:`Session Panel <ug-session-panel>` that you saw when you started the application.
-Bring the panel up by clicking on the Session Panel icon on the Session shelf or with the :shortcut:`Ctrl-s` shortcut.
-Click on the "Export selection" button, which will open a :ref:`File Panel
-<ug-file-panel>` that will let you select a file to export to, as shown here.
+Bring the panel up by clicking on the Session Panel icon on the Session shelf (you may need to move the Name Panel out of the way or switch to a different tool) or with the :shortcut:`Ctrl-s` shortcut.
+Click on the "Export selection" button, which will open a :ref:`File Panel <ug-file-panel>` that will let you select a file to export to, as shown here.

 This panel is a fairly standard file browser.
 The default location for exported files is your home directory; this can be changed in the :ref:`Settings Panel